linaGirl/ee-class/README.md

 - 0.2.8: Removed all occurences of __proto__ in th eclass implementation, replaced the by Object.getPrototypeOf()
 - 0.3.0: Removed the deprecated «parent» property
 - 0.4.0: Removed the default value passed to a class constructor
+- 1.0.0: Complete rewrite, the implementation is now simpler, faster and more JS like.
+The api is not 100% compaitble with the old api.